Medicinal product regulation and product liability in Mexico: overview

-Similarly, CANIFARMA's Code of Ethics indicates, in general terms, that companies should act responsibly in relation to sponsorships and donations.
+Similarly, CANIFARmarketing authorisation's Code of Ethics indicates, in general terms, that companies should act responsibly in relation to sponsorships and donations.

 Mexico does not currently have any anti-bribery laws to limit these practices, and there is no domestic legislation to regulate these cases beyond Mexico's jurisdiction.
 However, Mexico has ratified certain international treaties which do regulate, and in some cases prohibit, these practices.

-Medicines must only be made available in authorised drug stores, and can only be sold to patients with a physician's prescription, especially antibiotics (unless they are over-the-counter products) (Health Law Regulations).
+Unless they are over-the-counter products, medicines must only be available in authorised drug stores and can only be sold to patients with a physician's prescription.
+Dispensers must keep original prescriptions regarding antibiotics.

 Legislation and regulatory authority